 South of the Jordaan and the canal loop and west of the Museum Quarter is the verdant space of Vondelpark, the lungs of Amsterdam.
 Relax with the locals on the weekend in this popular park, a favourite spot for picnics, bike rides, in-line skating and free concerts and also home to the Film Museum and an open-air theatre.
-The elegant neighbourhood also includes the designer shopping streets of Cornelis Schuytstraat and Jacob Obrechtstraat.
+The elegant neighborhood also includes the designer shopping streets of Cornelis Schuytstraat and Jacob Obrechtstraat.
 The Vondelpark area is a short walk from Museumplein and south-west of the lively cafés and terraces lining Leidseplein square.

 See all hotels in Vondelpark

-West of the city centre and canal loop is the Jordaan district, a former working-class neighbourhood transformed into a hub of quirky shops, eclectic restaurants and bars and cutting-edge art galleries like Stedelijk Museum Bureau Amsterdam on Rozenstraat.
+West of the city centre and canal loop is the Jordaan district, a former working-class neighborhood transformed into a hub of quirky shops, eclectic restaurants and bars and cutting-edge art galleries like Stedelijk Museum Bureau Amsterdam on Rozenstraat.
 At the Jordaan’s northern border is the Second World War hideaway of Anne Frank’s House.
 Many of Jordaan’s residences are traditional Dutch houses, making it an appealing place to stay in Amsterdam.
-To the east of the Jordaan neighbourhood is the canal loop and the 9 Streets shopping area.
+To the east of the Jordaan neighborhood is the canal loop and the 9 Streets shopping area.

 See all hotels in Jordaan